Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 The Short-Term Relief Trap

 Safety behaviours offer a sense of control and comfort in the short term.
-They appear to reduce anxiety and make us feel better equipped to handle challenging situations.
+They seem to cut anxiety and help us feel more ready for tough situations.
 For instance:

 • Seeking reassurance from a friend may temporarily ease worries about a particular situation.